1960 - 2000 TV ownership and the license fee

 Schedules

 The Listener was the publication of record for NZ TV broadcasts for most of 20th century.
-From an archival television perspective their website has always sucked, and the situation is even worse in the aftermath of their temporary closure and sale in 2020/21.
+From an archival television perspective their various websites have always sucked, and the situation is even worse in the aftermath of their temporary closure and sale in 2020/21.

 Thanks to the hard work and generosity of a fellow archival TV researcher the Listener's TV listing pages from the 1974 to 1998 are available as pdfs.

-As far as I know no one has any plan to digitize full back issues so aside from the 74 to 98 listings pages any research needs to be via hard copies in a library; I've accessed copies in Auckland Library and the University of Canterbury collections.
-There are also some collections of the Listener in the UK llas.ac.uk/resources/ including the University of Edinburgh: discovered.ed.ac.uk.
+In the meantime research needs to be via hard copies in a library; I've accessed copies in Auckland Library and the University of Canterbury collections.
+There used to be issues available in the UK including the University of Edinburgh: discovered.ed.ac.uk.

 I "borrow" any scans of schedules I happen across on the inter-webs and put them here: TV listings through the years